makeabilitylab/physcomp/electronics/electricity-basics.md

 ### Building intuition for current

 Importantly, just like your home plumbing system, where water flows instantly out of your tap when you open the valve (propelled by water pressure from a water tower, for example), so too does current flow instantly when a voltage is applied (propelled, for example, by a battery).
 And, critically, the water molecules that touch your hand did not flow all the way through your plumbing system in an instant.
 Instead, your pipes are completely filled with pressurized water—just as a conductive wire is filled with atoms.
 When you open the tap, the water molecules that touch your hands are the molecules pushing against that tap's valve (sort of like a first-in, first-out queue).
 This is similar to current in a circuit—atoms are tightly packed in a material with orbiting electrons.
-When a voltage is applied, these electrons start to "hop" from one atom to another through a conductor but do not instantly travel from A to B.
+When a voltage is applied, these electrons start to "hop" from one atom to another through a conductor but do not instantly travel from A to B (see [video](https://youtu.be/OGa_b26eK2c?t=472)).

 ![An image showing a tightly packed tube of single-file marbles.
 When a marble is inserted into the left side of the tube, a marble on the right side instantly exits.](assets/images/ElectronFlowMarbleTube_FromAllAboutCircuits.png)
 {: .mx-auto .align-center }